Pi4J/pi4j-v1/README.md

      communicate with the the built-in Bluetooth modem and is no longer mapped to the serial RX/TX pins on the GPIO header.
 Instead, a new serial port "/dev/ttyS0" has been provided which is implemented with a software-based UART (miniUART).
 This software-based UART ("/dev/ttyS0") does not support PARITY and some have experienced some stability issues using this port at higher speeds.
-If you don't need the Bluetooth model functionality, you can disable the BT modem and configure the RPi to use a device-tree overlay to re-map the hardware-based serial UART ("/dev/ttyAMA0") back to the GPIO header pins for TX/RX.
+If you don't need the Bluetooth modem functionality, you can disable the BT modem and configure the RPi to use a device-tree overlay to re-map the hardware-based serial UART ("/dev/ttyAMA0") back to the GPIO header pins for TX/RX.
 See the instructions on this page for details on how to configure the device-tree overlay and disable the bluetooth modem/service: